CarlosTheran/SVM_classifier/README.md

 ![](CAWT.png)

-_This repository provide an base code to analyze data using support vector machine.
+_This repository provides an base code to analyze data using support vector machine.
 In order to run the code please install the following [requerements](https://github.com/CarlosTheran/SVM_classifier/blob/master/requerements.txt)_